Ratstail91/Toy/docs/spec.md

 ## Comments

 Toy supports two types of comments, `//single line` and `/* block */`.
-Comments are used to leave notes for yourself in the code; they are ignored by the parser.
+Comments are used to leave notes for yourself in the code; they are ignored by the lexer.

 ## Naming